7 Small Tweaks That Made My Everyday Makeup Look 10x Better

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-It took me years to realize that I can't wear as much makeup as the GRWM girlies.
-As someone with tiny eyes, thin lips, and dry skin that dulls under any pigment, I have to do ample skin prep, use hydrating makeup, and a light hand with foundation, blush, and bronzer.
-If you have more natural oils in your skin — first of all, jealous — you might not worry about how drying your makeup is, but I've learned to be vigilant about it.
+It took me years to realise that I can't wear as much makeup as the GRWM girlies.
+As someone with small eyes, thin lips, and dry skin that dulls under any pigment, I have to do ample skin prep, use hydrating makeup, and a light hand with foundation, blush and bronzer.
+If you have more natural oils in your skin — first of all, jealous — you might not worry about how drying your makeup is, but I've learned to be mindful.
 If I’m not careful, I’ll end up with what makeup artist Kevin Kodra calls “the three C-words: cracking, creasing, and caking.”

 AdvertisementADVERTISEMENT

-Most mornings, as the radiator blasts dry heat in my apartment, I consider skipping makeup altogether because I know that by the afternoon, my under-eyes will have little vein-like cracks showing exactly where I applied my “brightening and hydrating” concealer that didn’t hold up as promised.
-Luckily, during a recent 20-minute Zoom meeting with Kodra, I learned how to shift and pare down my current routine for a natural makeup routine designed for dry winter conditions.
+Most mornings, as the radiator blasts dry heat in my flat, I consider skipping makeup altogether because I know that by the afternoon, my under-eyes will have little vein-like cracks showing exactly where I applied my “brightening and hydrating” concealer that didn’t hold up as promised.
+Luckily, during a recent 20-minute Zoom meeting with Kodra, I learned how to shift and pare down my current routine for a natural makeup routine designed for all weather conditions.

 Applying skincare in thin layers

 Skin prep is going to impact the way your makeup looks — it just will.
-As someone with dry skin, I assumed a heavy moisturizer was the most effective skin prep.
+As someone with dry skin, I assumed a heavy moisturiser was the most effective skin prep.
 But Kodra enlightened me, explaining that the best approach is actually a lighter touch.
 “With anything you put on the face, start with thin layers,” he explains.
 So, instead of slathering a rich cream on my face in the morning, I’ve started applying thin layers of super-light skincare.
-First, I’ll use a watery essence (Peach & Lily Essence), then a lightweight niacinamide serum (also Peach & Lily Glass Refining Serum).
-To finish, I’ll use a light, gel-based moisturizer over top (Neutrogena Hydro Boost), and sunscreen, of course.
+First, I’ll use a watery essence then a lightweight niacinamide serum.
+Try Lumene Nordic Bloom [Lumo] Vegan Collagen Essence, £32.90, and Byoma Brightening Serum, £12.99.
+To finish, I’ll use a light, gel-based moisturiser over the top (Neutrogena Hydro Boost Water Gel Moisturiser, £13.99), and sunscreen, of course.

-Kodra explains that cocktailing everything together is not the best approach, either.
-“When you drown the skin with a bunch of products at once, they don’t absorb into the skin [effectively] and will set on top and can lead to pilling," he explains.
-Pilling can also result from infrequent exfoliation, so I’ll add that step to my nightly routine at least twice a week in the winter.

 AdvertisementADVERTISEMENT